sauce-archives/help/docs/getting-started/recorder.md

 Input actions and assertions can also be added using the operations bar on the left side.
 You will then see the settings dialog from above with a screenshot of the current device screen.

-The operations bar offers you additional functionality.
-For example try out the <em>Sensor</em> actions to rotate the device or set the GPS coordinates.
+The operations bar offers you additional functionalities.
+For example, try out the Sensor actions to rotate the device or set the GPS coordinates.
 <img src="/img/guides/recorder/recorder-09.png">

 More details you will find in the JavaScript API reference for <a href="/docs/api/sensor">sensor methods</a>.